Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/doc/SPRING-TRANSFORMER-README.md

   profiles: prod
 ```

-### TO CONFIGURE THE API CONTEXT PAHT AND PROT NUMBER
+### TO CONFIGURE THE API CONTEXT PATH AND PROT NUMBER
 ```
 server:
   servlet: